 System administrators also authenticate as normal users and use sudo when administrative tasks are performed.
-The first time sudo run they asks for the password, after which sudo is active for some time.
+The first time sudo run they asks for the password, after which sudo is active for a limited time.

 The default password timeout is 15 minutes.
 Therefore, if sudo is run again within 15 minutes (900 seconds), the prompt to re-enter the password will not occur.